 If your organization does not have an iOS device that can be used to log in with and set up two-factor authentication for your organization, there is the possibility that Apple may let you bypass this requirement.
 We have heard from some of our partners that they have been able to chat with Apple support and have been allowed to bypass two-factor authentication and use two-step verification instead.
 Our partners have relayed to Apple Support that their organization does not have the funds to buy an Apple device for the enrollment process, and Apple allowed them to continue to use two-step verification.

 Two-factor authentication is an added layer of security for your Apple ID to make sure that you are the only person who can access your church's Apple Developer account, even if someone knows your password.
 Two-Factor is required by Apple, but they may let you use two-step verification.

-Using a Personal Apple Device for Enrollment:
+Use a Personal Apple Device for Enrollment

-When completing your Apple Developer Enrollment process and setting up two-factor authentication on your PC, you will need to have your Apple ID and password ready.
-Once you have logged into iTunes with your organization's Apple ID and password you will be able to complete two-factor authentication.
+To complete your Apple Developer Enrollment process and set up two-factor authentication on your PC, you need to have your Apple ID and password ready.
+Once you have logged into iTunes with your organization's Apple ID and password, you can complete two-factor authentication.

 If you have any questions or need help, send us a note at firstname.lastname@example.org!